-- All Dufry operations provide information to employees on topical issues and health and safety initiatives, including workers who are not members of our staff but work on our premises. - Health and safety activities are regularly reviewed to ensure issues are effectively managed and improvements are made where necessary.
-In some of our locations, reviews include employee representation consultations (where appropriate). - Responsibility for the governance and review of health and safety sits with local operations and HR teams. - At airport and seaport environments, close collaboration with landlord teams is maintained to ensure compliance with their own H&S regulations and management process.
+- Dufry operations provide topical information such as health and safety initiatives to employees, including workers who are not members of our staff but work on our premises - Health and safety activities are regularly reviewed to ensure issues are effectively managed and improvements are made where necessary.
+In some of our locations, reviews include employee representation consultations (where appropriate) - Responsibility for the governance and review of health and safety sits with local operations and HR teams - At airport and seaport environments, close collaboration with landlord teams is maintained to ensure compliance with their own H&S regulations and management process.